JurgenR/aioslsk/docs/source/USAGE.rst

 Command objects are used to send requests to the server.
 Waiting for a response is optional because the protocol does not have a proper error handling, sometimes error messages will be returned as a private message from the ``server`` user, sometimes no error will be returned at all (eg.: when joining a room).

-The list of built-in commands can be found in the `aioslsk.commands` module but it is of course possible to create your own commands by extending `BaseCommand`.
-Commands can be used with the client's `.execute()` command or simply by calling the client itself.
+The list of built-in commands can be found in the :mod:`aioslsk.commands` module but it is of course possible to create your own commands by extending :class:`.BaseCommand`.
+Commands can be used with the client's :func:`.SoulSeekClient.execute` command or simply by calling the client itself.
 An example of setting the user status:

 .. code-block:: python